JADE-V-V/JADE/docs/source/documentation/benchdesc/fng/fng-ss.rst

 The raw output from MCNP can be compared directly the reported measured data available in SINBAD which is given in units of 10\ :sup:`24`/(source neutron).

+OpenMC model
+^^^^^^^^^^^^
+To prevent OpenMC from returning an error, vacuum boundary conditions were set for the outermost surfaces of the facility housing.
+The geometry definition of the water funnel (cells 10, 11, 12 and 15) had to be altered due to limitations with OpenMC.
+Only double-sided cones can be defined in OpenMC, therefore each cone definition has to be coupled with a plane in order to split the cone at its apex.

+OpenMC tallies
+^^^^^^^^^^^^^^
+The reaction rates are calculated using a flux tally, paired with an openmc.EnergyFunctionFilter for the nuclide in question.
+The raw output from OpenMC must be divided by the foil volumes in order to give fair comparison to the reported measured data.

 Patch file
 ^^^^^^^^^^
 Coming soon...